SpringXy/N1ckArg.github.io/README.md

-      "silence": "You can't keep me quiet, I won't tremble when you try it, everything I know is that I won't go speechless", "drako": "Hey, I want you to know that you are one of the most amazing and sweet people I've met in my life, I'm happy to know that I have someone like you on it", "skullz": "I hope we can be good friends in the future...but for the love of god...GET THE FUCK OUT OF THE FUCKING GAME!!!!", };
+      "silence": "You can't keep me quiet, I won't tremble when you try it, everything I know is that I won't go speechless", "drako": "Hey, I want you to know that you are one of the most amazing and sweet people I've met in my life, I'm happy to know that I have someone like you on it", "skullz": "I hope we can be good friends in the future...but for the love of god...GET THE FUCK OUT OF THE FUCKING GAME!!!!", "ashley": "You though I forgot about it?
+I love you so much sweetheart ", "addict": "-Insert superskull115 picture here, please!-",
+    };

     function checkCode() {